September 19, 2025

 Inclusive health benefits reduce claims costs, improve employee satisfaction, and demonstrate cultural leadership in a competitive market.

-Care that works anytime, anywhere
+AI Care that works anytime, anywhere

-Sword’s digital-first model brings treatment out of the clinic and into the home.
 Members can begin care in an average of 6.3 days from enrollment, compared to weeks of waiting for traditional in-person care².
 Sessions are guided virtually, with 42 percent occurring outside normal business hours and 23 percent on weekends².
 This flexibility allows employees to complete care without taking time off work or rearranging family schedules..

-Accessing care from home is discrete and private
+Care from home is discrete and private

 For employees managing sensitive conditions such as pelvic floor dysfunction or chronic pain, privacy is essential.
 Sword’s virtual care model provides discreet, individualized support that employees can engage with on their own terms.
 This reduces stigma and increases participation among groups that might otherwise avoid seeking care.